Constantine Androulidakis, Ph. D.

 - “Goethe’s Conversations with Eckermann”, introduction, translation and notes, in: Palimpseston, 32 (Autumn 2015), pp. 55- 92.

 - “A Philosophical Approach to Karl Barth’s The Epistle to the Romans”, in: Bulletin of Biblical Studies, Nr.
 31 A (June 2016), Athen: Artos Zoes pp. 47-70.

 - Book review of Dimitri Kokoris, Philosophy and Modern Greek Literature, Athens: I. Sideris, 2015, in: Frear, Nr.
 19 (October 2016), pp. 631-636.

 - “Kant: Religion and Politics from the Point of View of Human Reason”, in: Stavros Zoumboulakis (ed.), Religion and Politics, Athens: Artos Zoes, 2016, pp. 208-242.

-- “The philological education and qualification of classical scholars to-be”, in: Frear, Nr.
-19 (July 2017), pp. 234-241.
+- “The philological education and qualification of students of classical studies: The most acute problem of our Faculties of Arts”, in: Frear, 19 (July 2017), pp. 234-241.